A Constructive Framework for Nondeterministic Automata via Time-Shared, Depth-Unrolled Feedforward Networks: Theoretical Framework

-This theorem formalizes how the internal state of an NFA, normally represented as a subset of active states, can be encoded as a binary vector and propagated using a single matrix multiplication followed by a ReLU activation.
-Each entry in the state vector $s_t$ corresponds to whether a particular state $q_i$ is active at time $t$ (1 if active, 0 otherwise).
-The transition matrix $T^{x_t}$ encodes the possible transitions on input $x_t$: $T^{x_t}_{ij} = 1$ if $q_j \in \delta(q_i, x_t)$, and 0 otherwise.
+Explanation: This proposition formalizes how the internal configuration of an NFA, typically represented as a subset of active states, can be embedded into a binary vector and updated via a matrix multiplication followed by a binary threshold.
+Each entry of $s_t$ reflects the activity of state $q_i$ at time $t$, and the transition matrix $T^{x_t}$ encodes the NFA's transition function on input symbol $x_t$ at time $t$.

-This theorem shows that ReLU networks can inherently represent symbolic computation by treating NFA state transitions as linear transformations followed by a thresholding nonlinearity.
-The use of ReLU ensures that activations are non-negative and binary when the input state vector is binary.
-The insight is that a forward pass through a ReLU network layer corresponds precisely to the propagation of nondeterministic state activations in an NFA, thereby simulating one time step of computation in a neural substrate.
+Interpretation and Insight: This construction shows that a forward pass (which will be through a TS-FFN layer as explained later) corresponds precisely to the propagation of nondeterministic state activations in an NFA, thereby simulating one time step of computation within a neural substrate.

-Note that this theorem assumes that $\epsilon$-transitions are disabled.
-The reason is that the ReLU formulation $s_{t+1} = \mathrm{ReLU}(T^{x_t} s_t)$ models only transitions explicitly triggered by input symbols.
-Incorporating $\epsilon$-closures would require additional computation between steps and is handled separately in Lemma~\hyperref[lemma_2]{2} and Theorem~\hyperref[theorem_3]{3}.
-Disabling $\epsilon$-transitions ensures the correctness and tractability of the presented construction without loss of generality.

-While prior research has explored the simulation of automata using recurrent neural networks (RNNs) and other models \cite{turn0academia26}, the specific mechanism of using ReLU activations in feedforward networks to simulate NFA transitions step-by-step is novel.
-Previous approaches often treat automata learning as a black-box classification or embedding problem, whereas our formulation yields an interpretable, symbolic simulation using standard neural components.